 Today I saw a question on an online forum where a user needed to insert the same name and address quite frequently into a Word document.
 The user had asked if a drop-down menu in Word would provide a quicker way to accomplish this task and so I’ve decided to use this as today’s topic where I will introduce you to Quick Parts in Microsoft Word.

-Firstly my response was no, not really.
-Although drop-down down menus are wonderful, they won’t really serve the purpose for this particular user.
-I would recommended the use of the Quick Parts within Microsoft Word where you can store pre-formatted blocks of text which you can then quickly and easily insert into your documents with a few clicks of the mouse.
+Firstly my response to the question was no, not really.
+Drop-down menus are wonderful, but they won’t really serve the purpose for this particular user.
+Quick Parts allow you to save pre-formatted blocks of text and/or images which you can then quickly insert into any document with a few clicks of the mouse.
 It’s worth noting that there is also Quick Parts for Outlook which allows you to easily reuse text responses for email messages, see my article here.

 Quick Parts allow you to easily insert reusable information in a document without having to type it each time.
-This can be used from simple information such as your contact details through to multiple paragraphs or content including visual elements such as images, photos, SmartArt, charts, shapes and more.
+Use Quick Parts for simple information such as your contact details through to multiple paragraphs or content including visual elements such as images, photos, SmartArt, charts, shapes and more.

 To set up a Quick Part, follow these steps: